Fourier transform and expanding maps on Cantor sets: Introduction

+on $K$.
+However, the spectral gap estimates for complex transfer operators we employ by Stoyanov \cite{Stoyanov} are not in general true.
+For example in Naud \cite{Naud} gave examples of non-lattice $\tau$ but not totally non-linear $\tau$ with failure of the conclusions of Naud's results \cite{Naud}, which are a special case of Stoyanov's result.
+We also remark of the \textit{Diophantine condition} used by Pollicott and Sharp \cite{PS}, which gives weaker contraction theorems for the transfer operators, and it could be considered as a notion between non-lattice and total non-linearity.
+Hence it would be interesting to see if Theorem \ref{thm:nonlinear} holds for any of these weaker notions of the non-linearity of $T$. \end{itemize} \end{remark}

-Finally, if we relax the condition on finite branches to infinite number of inverse branches, then we would need to rely on other works on spectral gaps of transfer operators for countable Markov maps, see for example the work of Cyr and Sarig \cite{CyrSarig}, and with suitable large deviation theory \cite{JordanSahlsten} for countable Markov maps, one should be extend Theorem \ref{thm:nonlinear} for infinite branches.
-Moreover, in higher dimensions it would be trickier to state the assumptions needed for Theorem \ref{thm:nonlinear} and what type of non-linear Cantor sets we could consider.
-Here one could for example use the symbolic setting of \cite{AGY} used to characterise total non-linearity for expanding maps on John domains.
-Here it is likely that higher dimensional analogues for Bourgain's sum-product estimates to exponential sums are needed, see for example the related work towards this goal \cite{BourgainGamburd,JialunRd,JialunNaudPan}.
+If we relax the condition on finite branches to infinite number of inverse branches, then we would need to rely on other works on spectral gaps of transfer operators for countable Markov maps, see for example the work of Cyr and Sarig \cite{CyrSarig}, and with suitable large deviation theory \cite{JordanSahlsten} for countable Markov maps, one should be able to extend Theorem \ref{thm:nonlinear} for infinite branches.